multitel-ai/urban-sound-tagging/README.md

 ~~~

 You can add `--cleaning_strat Relabeled --relabeled_name INSERT_CSV_HERE` to train on a specific relabeled dataset.
 See below for relabelling.
+The pretrained TALNet on Audioset can be found at http://islpc21.is.cs.cmu.edu/yunwang/git/cmu-thesis/model/TALNet.pt.

 ## Relabelling